-Project appraisal is based on analyses of the global (European) increase of welfare.
-16 This means that the goal is to bring up the projects that are best for the European power system and, therefore, for European society.
-Therefore it might be necessary to reduce the CBA results only to EU MS by excluding costs and benefits located in third countries (non-EU MS).
-A detailed overview of the used perimeter applied for both the simulation and the CBA evaluation needs to be given within the study specific Implementation Guidelines.
-The defined perimeter has to fulfil the requirement to show what impact a project has on the EU MS17.
-Separate from this possible split of costs and benefits, all results always need to also be given for the full modelling perimeter.
+Project appraisal is based on analyses of the global (European) increase of welfare.19 This means that the goal is to bring up the projects that are best for the European power system and therefore for the European society.
+For this purpose it might be needed to reduce the CBA results only to EU Member States by excluding costs and benefits located in third countries (non-EU Member States).
+A detailed overview of the used perimeter applied for both the simulation and the CBA evaluation needs to be given within the study specific implementation guidelines.
+The defined perimeter has to fulfil the requirement to show what impact a projects has on the EU Member States20.
+Unaffected from this possible split of costs and benefits all results always need to be given also for the full modelling perimeter.